Micro Wine Shop

 $23

-• A bottle of 2023 Sancerre Petite wine by Henri Bourgeois on a wooden table in a restaurant or cafe setting.
+• A bottle of 2023 Sancerre Blanc by Filigrane on a wooden table in a restaurant setting

 Loire Valley | Sauvignon Blanc